bltalex/iBoris/README.md

 instructions for use:
-follow any buttons to your hearts content press the big red button for all your boris needs
+follow any buttons to your hearts content

+go to regional danger for an informative update on covid in england

+go to speech and click the big red button for a more interpretive update
 <3 have fun